Yesterday’s “plastics” are today’s crypto tokens

 Simply put, a token is a surrogate equivalent to something of value, like a poker chip or a dollar bill.

-In the world of cryptocurrency, a token is a digital representation of an asset along with the rules for how that token can be used.
-The tokens are expressed using public and private keys — or long string of numbers and letters representing addresses (an example Bitcoin public key looks like this: 1PCwyKvjRMMBR7vkX86LtkdnGon1kzeQVr).
 When someone sends you crypto tokens over a public blockchain, they are actually sending you an encrypted version of their public key.
-To receive their tokens, your private key unlocks and reads their public key which includes the data of how many tokens they sent to your wallet
+To receive their tokens, your private key unlocks and then reads their public key which includes data such as how many tokens they sent to your wallet.

-The rule is to never share your private key with outsiders.
-Also, to store it in a secure online wallet in a place like Coinbase or other secure online cryptocurrency platform.
-If someone else owns your private key, they can potentially take ownership, or steal, your crypto tokens.
-Some holders of crypto tokens store their private keys behind a vault or a safe written out on paper, engraved into metal coins, or stored on hard drives — a concept called cold storage.
+This is how sending crytpo tokens from one person (or address) to the next works.

+Finally, for the transaction to be validated and added to a public blockchain like Bitcoin or Ethereum, miners use electricity to solve very complex computational puzzles.
+If they solve the puzzle, then they receive new crypto tokens for their work.
+This is the essence of the first generation of crypto tokens.
+As we move into the second generation and beyond, there will be many more crypto tokens using new consensus algorithms, new economic designs, and new security protocols.
+The one’s that work will change the world.

-Finally, for a new crypto token to be created, they are secured, validated, mined, and/or minted on top of public blockchains like Bitcoin and Ethereum using highly complex algorithms.
-Proof of Stake is the major consensus algorithm being used today and its miners are consuming the same amount of electricity as a small country.
-To get an idea of how large these mining operations are, see this.
+Today Bitcoin and Ethereum are the dominant blockchain protocols.
+To validate its transactions, miners collectively consume the same amount of electricity as a small country.
+To get an idea of how large and remote these mining operations are, see how it looks in China.

+Decentralized consensus algorithms like Proof of Stake work for both senders and receivers of crypto tokens.
+They trust decentralized consensus algorithms for the validation of their transactions — they don’t need bankers, lawyers, and governments to guarantee or produce currency.
+They trust the algorithm and the math/economics underneath it.

+I have a feeling the crypto token revolution is just beginning.
+It couldn’t be illustrated any better than, in 2010, someone purchased two pizzas for 10,000 bitcoin tokens, or at the time for $25 of bitcoins.
+Today, those 10,000 bitcoins are worth $43 million — or 3.44 Million pizzas.

 Originally, crypto tokens were created for Bitcoin, a Peer-to-Peer Electronic Cash System.
 Bitcoin has the ability to record every transaction on all users’ records simultaneously because its database isn’t stored in a single location.
 Instead, the database is stored on the computers of the miners who are validating the transactions that make up the Bitcoin blockchain.
 This concept is called decentralization.